 5.3.2.15 Delete a FLUS Source configuration

 This procedure allows a Remote Controller function to delete a FLUS Source configuration.
-All active media sessions and streams will be terminated automatically with the termination of the FLUS session.
+All active Media sessions and streams will be terminated automatically with the termination of the FLUS session.

 Figure 5.3.2.15-1 shows the sequence diagram of the Remote FLUS Source configuration deletion message exchange.